 I was educated at the University of Bologna (Italy), worked as a research fellow at the University of Cambridge and joined the OU in 2000 as a lecturer in the history of medicine.
+In 2003-2009 I held a Wellcome University Award on the project ‘The contest for medical authority in Baroque Rome’.
 I am an affiliated research scholar in the Department of History and Philosophy of Science, University of Cambridge.

 Module teams and production: